Tyson-Zwicker/engine/NottheManual.md

   * x0,y0,x1,y1 : Cartension coordinates that define start and end point for line.
 The center of the sprite is 0,0.
 Note this has nothing to to the center of the window or the canvas.
 These coordinates are relative to the sprite's own center.
   * color: The color that the line should have.
 In our example '#ff0' makes yellow.
-  * thichness:  how thick the colored line should be drawn.
+  * thickness:  how thick the colored line should be drawn.
 Two pixels in this example.

 a **sprite** has one function: **draw**.
 It's parameters are:

-  * scale: 1 is "normal".
-Larger numbers will make the sprite appear bigger.
-Above zero, but below one, will make theimages appear smaler and closer togher.
-  *
   * rotation: the amount to rotate the sprite.
 This is in Radians.
   * offset: where on the screen the sprite should consider its center (0,0) so it can draw itself in the right place

+To scale the sprites, set the global variable *zoom* to a value greater than 0 and less than 1.
+A value of 1 will scale them to their specified size, a number under 1 will "zoom out" the sprites.

+There is also a global variable *camera* which is Point.
+Setting it change the "world coordinates", and will offset all the sprites accordingly.

 ## Entities ##